 Toss apples into bread mixture and stuff pork chops.

 NOTE: This Apple Dressing can also be used for the stuffing in the Stuffed Pork Tenderloin recipe.

-Use either stuffing recipe for stuffing a baked chicken or turkey or Roasted Chicken.
+Use either stuffing recipe for stuffing a baked chicken, turkey or Roasted Chicken.

 Double or triple recipe for a large Thanksgiving turkey.